quintanar401/kdb-wc/README.md

 Supported attributes:
 * `k-return-type` - optional, `json` by default.
 Data format returned by the server.
 It can be `json`, `xml`, `q` or `txt`.
 Websockets support `json` and `q`.
 Http - `json`, `xml`, `txt`.
-* `k-srv-type` - optional, ws or http (default).
+* `k-srv-type` - optional, ws, jsonp, xhttp or http (default). xhttp and jsonp mean cross origin requests and require `k-srv-uri` + server side support. ws - websockets.
 * `k-feed` - optional, valid only for websockets.
 If true the first query establishes a subscription and then all data from the connection will be sent to it.
-* `k-srv-uri` - optional, target websocket server.
+* `k-srv-uri` - optional, target websocket or xhttp server.
 Format: "host:port".
 By default it is the current web server.
 * `k-srv-user` - optional, a user for http requests.
 * `k-srv-pass` - optional, a password for http requests.
 * `k-target` - optional, a server name or `k-id` of an element with this name.
 It can be used with `srv.q` to turn it into a proxy.
 Queries will be executed via `srv.q` on another server.
 When the name is '' this option is ignored.
 * `k-prefix` - optional, a prefix to be added to every query. `xml? ` for example.
-It is set to either `json? ` or `jsn? ` if it is not provided and the result type is `json`.
+It is set to either `json?enlist ` or `jsn?enlist ` or `jsp?` if it is not provided and the result type is `json`.
 * `k-id` - optional, this id can be used to link other components to this one.
-* `fix-json` - optional, if it is set kdb-srv will send an additional query to fix a json serialization issue in the default .z.ph in kdb+ 3.2(it will set .h.tx[\`jsn] to .j.j').
+* `fix-json` - optional, if it is set kdb-srv will send an additional query to fix the json serialization issue in the default .z.ph in kdb+ 3.2(it will set .h.tx[\`jsn] to .j.j').
+  If srv type is xhttp it will also patch some .h functions to include the correct CORS (cross origin) header.
+If srv type is jsonp it will also add jsp handler to .h.tx.
 * `debug` - optional.
 Can be set to true to see debug prints in the browser console.

 Api: